en An official website of the U.S. Govt

 What does this mean to me?

-The balance must be paid immediately to stop other collection actions.
-The NFTL is a public record that can affect you and your property and assets.
+• The NFTL is a public record that can affect you and your property and assets.

 How did I get here?

-You have been identified by the IRS as a nominee or alter ego of thea taxpayer named in the Letter 3177 who has a balance owed to the IRS.
+You have been identified by the IRS as a nominee or alter ego of the taxpayer named in the Letter 3177 who has a balance owed to the IRS.
 When the IRS isn’t paid, they can file a public document, an NFTL, with local and/or state authorities.

 When the IRS files this special NFTL, it alerts creditors you are associated with the named taxpayer who owes the government.
 The NFTL secures the priority of the government’s claim to the property specified on the notice, if none is specified, then all the property of the named taxpayer that is being held in your name is secured by the lien.